 1. Revenues

-Here lenders want to understand if the business has sufficient cash flow to repay the loan or financing.
-Some lenders have minimum annual revenue requirements (for example, $120,000) while others may require average monthly revenues for the past 3-6 months (for example, $10,000 per month on average).
+Here lenders want to understand whether the business has sufficient cash flow to repay the loan or financing.
+Some lenders have minimum annual revenue requirements (for example, $120,000 a year in income) while others may require average monthly revenues for the past 3-6 months (for example, $10,000 per month on average).

 To verify revenues, lenders will often want to see business bank statements.
 Be prepared to either provide copies or to link your bank account during the application process so the lender can access that information directly from your bank.